thheller/zview/README.md

 Way too many to even start comparing them.

-"Special" Variables
+"Context" Variables
 ----

-There are some Special Variables that you can access in Templates giving access to the Template Context itself.
-They are prefixed by "$"
+There are Variables that are only availble inside certains contexts/blocks.
+They are prefixed by "$".

-$for
+$loop
 ---

 Same as forloop in DTL, Liquid and only available inside for loops, will raise an Error if called outside for loop.

-    {{ $for.index }} Also has the common forloop attributes (index, index0, rindex, rindex0, first, last, length)
+    {{ $loop.index }} Also has the common forloop attributes (index, index0, rindex, rindex0, first, last, length)

 $vars
 ---